mk-Guvi/Recoil-Counter/README.md

 5.)create counter.js file in src and create counter component init and import it in app.js as component.

-6.)in counter.js,create buttons that increases/decreases the counter value using useState() hook.
+6.)in counter.js,create buttons that increases/decreases the counter value using useState() hook which decribe the regular implementation ofthe state instead of shared state.

 7.)comment the usestate hook and import useRecoilState hook from recoil and also import counterState.js file init and use the useRecoilState hook to change the state of count.